Luke Brattan

-Nathan Luke Brattan (born 8 March 1990) is an Australian professional football player who plays for Sydney FC.
+Nathan Luke Brattan (born 8 March 1990) is an Australian professional football player who plays as a defensive midfielder for Macarthur FC and the Australia national team.

 Born in England, Brattan moved to Australia at a young age, playing youth football for Rochedale Rovers and Queensland Lions before making his professional debut for Brisbane Roar.
 He spent several seasons with the Roar before leaving the club in 2015.
 He subsequently signed for Manchester City, spending the majority of his subsequent time on loan at partner club Melbourne City.

 Brattan appeared several times for the Australian under-20 side and has been called up to the squad of the Australian senior side.

 Early life

 Brattan was born in Hull, England, but moved to Australia when he was six months old.
 His father Gary formerly played for Hull City.

 Club career

 Brisbane Roar

 Brattan made his senior debut as a 19-year-old in the Queensland Roar's "Against Racism" clash against the Scottish football side Celtic in 2009, displaying early potential.
 His debut A-League appearance was away to Perth Glory in December 2009.
 Often described as one of the best passers of the ball at the club, Brattan finally nailed down a regular spot in the Brisbane Roar starting side after two seasons hampered by injury.
 He scored the winning goal against Melbourne Victory on 22 March 2014 to award Brisbane the Premiers Plate.
 In the 2013–14 season Brattan capped a great year by being named in the 2013–14 PFA A-League Team of the Season.

 Brattan was released by the club in the run up to the 2015–16 A-League season following disputes over unpaid superannuation.